musicus/Isorhythmic-Compositions/README.md

 # Isorhythmic Compositions Corpus
-Corpus of Isorhythmic Compositions throughout the Ages
+Isorhythmic Compositions Corpus (ICC) consists of a collection of isorhythmic composition.